 TWIA is prohibited by statute from purchasing reinsurance from an insurer or broker that provides the catastrophe modeling TWIA uses to determine the probable maximum loss or make rate decisions.
-Texas Insurance Code also requires that TWIA's purchase of reinsurance above its minimum required funding level (1 in 100 probable maximum loss) be paid for by an assessment on member insurers of the Association.
+Texas Insurance Code also requires that TWIA's purchase of reinsurance above its minimum required funding level (1-in-100 probable maximum loss) be paid for by an assessment on member insurers of the Association.

-2022 Hurricane Season Funding
+2023 Hurricane Season Funding

-TWIA's 2022 reinsurance program, effective June 1, 2022 to May 31, 2023, provides access to \$4.236 billion in total funding, an amount in excess of the statutory minimum funding.
-The funding program includes \$936 million of traditional reinsurance and \$1.1 billion in catastrophe bonds placed atop the \$2.1 billion of total statutory funding sources.
+TWIA's 2023 reinsurance program, effective June 1, 2023 to May 31, 2024, provides access to \$4.508 billion in total funding.
+The funding program includes \$1.043 billion of traditional reinsurance and \$1.2 billion in catastrophe bonds placed atop the \$2.27 billion of total statutory funding sources.
 The traditional reinsurance program provides coverage on an aggregate basis, meaning multiple hurricane events in a single season would be covered under the same reinsurance program.
+The current balance of the Catastrophe Reserve Trust Fund is \$265 million.

-TWIA's funding for the 2022 hurricane season is illustrated by the following chart:
+TWIA's funding for the 2023 hurricane season is illustrated by the following chart: